ITQED100/ITQED100/README.md

 I tend to focus on practical problems:

-> **Understand the problem → engineer the solution → automate where useful → validate the result → document what was learned**
+> **Understand the problem → define the requirement → engineer the solution → automate where useful → validate the result → document what was learned**

-I also use AI-assisted development as an engineering accelerator while independently validating outputs before relying on them.
+I use AI-assisted development as an engineering accelerator, but I do not treat model output as authoritative by default.

+For AI systems, I focus on:

+- Grounding outputs in authoritative sources
+- Separating probabilistic AI behavior from deterministic security controls
+- Testing implementation against requirements
+- Identifying unsupported assumptions
+- Maintaining traceability between generated outputs and source material

 ---